-The Superintendent certified that the District is in compliance with EL-15 with no exceptions.
+The Superintendent certified that the District is in compliance with -EL-15 without exception.

 The Superintendent shall not fail to establish and maintain technology systems and applications consistent with the accomplishment of the Board's Ends.

 Accordingly, the Superintendent shall not fail to: